alphanodes/additionals/docs/macros/issue.rst

   {{issue(1)}}

-Link to issue with id and subject
+Link to issue with id and subject by using the URL

 .. code-block:: smarty